An Ohio couple welcomes a baby boy from a nearly 31-year-old frozen embryo

 As the years turned into decades, Archerd said she was wracked with guilt about what to do with the embryos as storage fees continued to rise.

-Eventually, she found Snowflakes, a division of Nightlight Christian Adoptions, which offers open adoptions to donors that allows people like Archerd.
+Eventually, she found Snowflakes, a division of Nightlight Christian Adoptions, which offers open adoptions to donors from people like Archerd.
 She was also able to set preferences for what families would adopt her embryos.

 “I wanted to be a part of this baby’s life,” she said.
 “And I wanted to know the adopting parents.”

-Note: This story has corrected the first name of Lindsey Pierce in the second paragraph.